skellis46/slipbox/borgmann, effort and focal things.md

 - [[intuition and the intimate knowledge of a practice]]
 - [[technology is skillful activity]] -- considering a more open understanding of _technology_
 - [[focal activity is a convex lens]] -- O'Brien citing Borgmann, to help understand the value of focal things
+- see [[the word embodied is a modifier]] as a contrast to the term incarnational that is more explicitly about investment of effort rather than the labour of justification (as a modifying word to express something unclear)

 _source:_ unknown